pranavi2/SaarthiAI/READme.md

 🔹 Integration with LinkedIn & Job Boards.

-🚀 Built by Pranavi T
+🚀 Built by Pranavi T and Surya Teja Rampuram
 💡 Inspired by AI-driven hiring & job search platforms